 Associate Professor Professor (In addition to examples for Associate Professor) Clinical Activity, Teaching, and Scholarship Attainment of local reputation for clinical excellence Founding faculty activities or other significant role in development of the curriculum and practice program Promotes use of innovative clinical treatments Effective clinical outcomes High patient satisfaction scores Evidence of safety and quality improvement Demonstrated practice of evidence-based medicine Contribution to the development or enhancement of programs which enhance the success and reputation of one's departments or programs within the College of Medicine Participation in evaluation of patient outcomes data or participation in clinical trials.
-Participation in LCME or ACGME accreditation activities Attainment of regional reputation for clinical excellence Founding faculty or other significant activities in development of the curriculum and practice program Recognized for new patient programs and/or clinical innovation Recognition for safety and quality improvement Regional patient referrals and recognition as an expert in area of clinical practice Development, enhancement, or management of a program that is integral to the success of one's own departments or programs within the College of Medicine Designs or participates in clinical trials or translational research Evidence of research funding Service as journal editor, book editor, or member of journal editorial board Service on grant panels for major funding agencies Participation in national boards and leadership groups within the candidate's field (i.e. board examiner, specialty boards, ACGME accreditation candidate's field (i.e. board Invitations to speak at conferences Evidence of publications which may include case Invitations to present at national conferences or symposia Evidence of peer-reviewed publications peer-reviewed journals Participation in committees advisory to government or professional organizations Membership on departmental, college, and/or university committees Membership on committees of affiliated institutions, such as IRB, IACUC, QI committee, or resident selection committee Participation in activities such as accreditation, assessment, or institutional effectiveness programs Provision of continuing education programs for community and/or university Recognition from regional, state or national societies Service to local community and community organizations Development of programs that promote diversity Reviewer of journal articles and/or grant proposals Service as division chief, department chair, vice-chair, or equivalent Service as director of laboratory or practice site (or other practice program-related leadership) Demonstration of attainment of benchmarks (i.e., AAMC graduation questions.)
+Participation in LCME or ACGME accreditation activities Demonstrated activity in Attainment of regional reputation for clinical excellence Founding faculty or other significant activities in development of the curriculum and practice program Recognized for new patient programs and/or clinical innovation Recognition for safety and quality improvement Regional patient referrals and recognition as an expert in area of clinical practice Development, enhancement, or management of a program that is integral to the success of one's own department or other departments or programs within the College of Medicine Designs or participates in clinical trials or translational research Evidence of research funding Service as journal editor, book editor, or member of journal editorial board Service on grant panels for major funding agencies Participation in national boards and leadership groups within the candidate's field (i.e. board examiner, specialty boards, ACGME, NBME, site visits, Demonstrated activity in professional societies Invitations to speak at conferences Evidence of publications which may include case ACGME, NBME, site visits, inspector [CAP], etc.) Invitations to present at national conferences or symposia Evidence of peer-reviewed publications studies Reviews articles submitted to peer-reviewed journals Participation in committees advisory to government or professional organizations Activities and Academic Leadership Membership on committees of affiliated institutions, such as IRB, IACUC, QI committee, or resident selection committee Participation in activities such as accreditation, assessment, or institutional effectiveness programs Provision of continuing education programs for community and/or university Recognition from regional, state or national societies Service to local community and community organizations Reviewer of journal articles and/or grant proposals Service as division chief, department chair, vice-chair, or equivalent Service as assistant or associate dean Service as director of laboratory or practice site (or other practice program-related leadership) Demonstration of attainment of benchmarks (i.e., AAMC graduation questions.)
 Membership on academic, medical, or research committees Chairing of departmental, college, and/or university committees Recognition from state or national societies Development of mentoring programs for new faculty Organization of teaching workshops, seminars, and/or professional meetings Member of accreditation site teams (LCME, SACS, etc.) Service as department chair, assistant dean, or associate dean Service as director, or associate director in established units Representation of COM in official activities